 Whether you are using this workbook in printed or digital form, we encourage you to write all over it.
 Make notes, jot your ideas, play in the margins.
-There is more than one way to engage in PPR-make this process your own.
+There is more than one way to engage in PPR - make this process your own.
 Let's get started!

-To guide your PPR process, print out or print directly into this document by saving it as a workbook as a Word document to type directly into this workbook by saving it as a Word document.
+Print out or type into this workbook to guide your PPR process.
 Start a new workbook each time you start exploring a new research question.